Introduction: How Long After Deposition is Mediation

 Legal Considerations

+Lawyers talk about how long a deposition will take to be a mediation.
 Generally, the court overseeing the dispute will require that a period of settlement negotiation occur before any mediation or trial is scheduled.
-Depending on the complexity of the legal dispute and the availability of the parties involved, the period of settlement negotiations can last anywhere from several weeks to several months.
+The settlement negotiations can last several weeks to months, depending on the dispute’s complexity and the availability of involved parties.

 Furthermore, if the parties are unable to reach an agreement, the court may decide to move directly to mediation.
 Ultimately, it is up to the court to decide when mediation should occur and how long should pass after the deposition.